Manteri: Hierarchy

-The Manteri offices and those held by non-nobles are equivalent to Cheteria.
-Differentiation among the non-noble officialdom is even more intricate than it is within the aristocratic orders, nevertheless.
-Higher and lower non-noble officials are the two general categories into which non-noble officials fall.
-The two can be officially distinguished from one another by their ceremonial outfit and method of inauguration.
-Like the noble officials, the higher non-noble officials are sworn in using a sacred phrase called Chiri (one of the important position in the enthronement), which is made up of terms from Sanskrit, Arabic, and Malay.
+Ranked below the Cheteria, the Manteri offices and those held by non-nobles are noticeably more intricate.
+The Manteri are divided into two: Manteri Berchiri and Manteri Bertauliah, distinguished from one another by their ceremonial outfits and method of inauguration.
+The higher-ranked Manteri Berchiri are sworn in via the reading of a sacred proclamation called Chiri, which is written in a mixture of Sanskrit, Arabic, and Malay.

-There are two further divisions among the inferior non-noble officials.
-First, there are those who play a major role in managing state affairs: officials.
-Second, there are authorities who handle religious issues.
-The offices of Manteri Hulubalang (Defence officers), Manteri Istana (Palace officers), Manteri Darat (Interior land officers), and Manteri Pedalaman (Rural officers) are where the lesser, non-noble officials are restricted.
-However, there are additional positions either above or below certain levels.
-Manteri Dagang is the country's honour system for non-Malays.
+The appointment of the Manteri Bertauliah is carried out by the reading of the Surat Tauliah.
+The Manteri Bertauliah include the offices of Manteri Hulubalang (Defence officers), Manteri Istana (Palace officers), Manteri Darat (Interior land officers), and Manteri Pendalaman (Rural officers).

+While the Manteri titles are customarily given to Malays, non-Malays can also be honoured with titles, which fall under the category of Manteri Dagang.
+The Chiri is also read during their appointments.

 In Bruneian society, a person's position and status are indicated by a variety of characteristics.
 A royal court or state function's seating arrangement is one method.
 In seating configurations, di atas (upper) and di bawah (lower) are used as measurements.
 The top end, which is often the farthest from the door, is occupied by those of greatest status.
 The remaining guests are placed near the entrance in decreasing order of rank.
 Gradations of precedence may also be shown by a person's sitting arrangement, whereby those on the right are sat higher than those on the left.

-The title has been awarded to the authorities permanently.
-Even after passing away, the titleholder would continue be in possession of the title.
-It is common for officials to be promoted to a higher position within the same office and given a different title, nevertheless.
-The title may be inherited, as an official's successor may take office with the same title as his forebear.
+Titles are typically awarded permanently, and titleholders will continue to be in possession of their titles even after death.
+It is common for officials to be promoted to a higher-ranked title.
+Though rather uncommon, titles may be inherited, as an official's successor may take office with the same title as his forebearer.
 On the other hand, there are instances where the sons of officials are sworn in with titles that differ from their dads.